Planck35/newsfeed/README.md

 Samza newsfeed demo
 ===================

-This is an experimental sample project for [Samza](http://samza.incubator.apache.org/), demonstrating how to implement a Twitter-like real-time news feed.
+This is an experimental sample project for [Samza 1.2.0](https://samza.apache.org/), demonstrating how to implement a Twitter-like real-time news feed.
 It uses an asymmetric follower model, where each user sees the messages posted by all users they are following.